RagnarB83/ash-documentation/docs/setup.rst

     pip install geometric   (geomeTRIC optimizer)

 **Step 5a.** Install Julia from the `Julia official site <https://julialang.org/downloads>`_.
 Julia is necessary for fast QM/MM functionality inside ASH.
+Step can be skipped if you won't be using QM/MM.

  i) Download appropriate binaries from the official Julia website.
 Version 1.4 or higher.
 Extract archive. ii) Add Julia binaries to path: e.g. export PATH=/path/to/julia-1.4.1/bin:$PATH .
 Put PATH definition to your shell startup file.